Is it enough to give a name and a short character description?

 How to Introduce Multiple Characters in a Script

-When trying to introduce multiple characters in a screenplay for a feature film or short film, it’s essential to find creative ways to distinguish them from one another.
-You want to introduce each character in an informative and engaging way without making the scene feel overcrowded or confusing.
+When you want to introduce multiple characters in a screenplay for a feature film or short film, you need to find creative ways to distinguish them from one another.
+You want to introduce each character in an informative way without making the scene feel overcrowded or confusing.

 One common approach is to focus your character descriptions on each character’s essential traits.
 Another is to introduce them in different settings or through the eyes of other characters.
 And still another way is to introduce them in relation to other characters—for instance, by showing how they interact with one another.